s-batish/tango-tennis/README.md

 - As a registered user, I want to be able to delete my reviews, if I no longer want to leave that review.

 EPIC: Administrative Managing of Classes
-- As an admin member, I want to create tennis for the different levels, so that I can provide a clear timetable of our classes
+- As an admin member, I want to create tennis lesson for the different levels, so that I can provide a clear timetable of our classes
 - As an admin member, I want to view how many people have booked classes, and the dates and times of bookings, so that I can keep track of all upcoming bookings
 - As an admin member, I want to be able to edit the lesson timetables, so that I can update them as necessary
 - As an admin member, I want to be able to delete lessons, so that I can they do not appear in the timetable when the timetable needs to change